fhightower-tc/playbook-paradigms-and-constructs/introductions/datastore.md

-# Tips for Working with the Datastore
+# Introduction to the Datastore

 ## Datastore Structure